 Found the perfect home to rent?
-Now get to grips with the plethora of paperwork about to come your way.
+Now it's time to get to grips with the paperwork that's about to come your way.

-We might have arrived in the digital age, but tenants of new properties still find themselves up to their knees in paperwork.
+We might have arrived in the digital age, but renters of new properties can still find themselves up to their knees in paperwork.
 Here’s what to expect.

 (One thing.
-We’ve used the term ‘lettings agent’ but it could equally say ‘landlord’ depending on which party is handling your rental.)
+We’ve used the term ‘letting agent’ but it could equally say ‘landlord’ depending on which party is handling your rental.)

 The initial application form